Next: R7RS small language, Previous: Library modules - R7RS standard libraries, Up: Library modules - R7RS standard libraries [Contents][Index]

 outside of code, you might need to specify which one you’re talking.

-is what we described user#import
+The hybrid import is what we described user#import in

 the previous section (see Traveling between two worlds back and forth).

-It understands both of Gauche’s import
+It understands both of Gauche’s import and

-R7RS import
+R7RS import.

 So what you really need to know is the first two.